ClarityCafe/Wolken/tests/README.md

    "key": "KEY HERE"
 }
 ```
-After that run by a simple node/<TEST_NAME>.
+After that run by a simple node tests/<TEST_NAME>.
 It's that simple.

 Testing?
 I'm done.